 Use Premiere’s Warp Stabilizer

-It has a few options to play with and works well for reducing or even completely fixing vibration and rolling shutter.
+It has a few options to play with and works well for reducing or even completely fixing vibration and rolling the shutter.

 You’ll find it also works better if you shoot on a faster shutter, which goes directly against giving your video that ‘film look.’